Carbon monoxide: Coordination chemistry

 The HOMO of CO is a σ MO.

 The LUMO of CO is a π* antibonding MO.

 Most metals form coordination complexes containing covalently attached carbon monoxide.
-These derivatives, which are called metal carbonyls, tend to be more robust when the metal is in lower oxidation states.
-For example iron pentacarbonyl (Fe(CO)5) is an air-stable, distillable liquid.
+These derivatives, called metal carbonyls, tend to be more robust when the metal is in lower oxidation states.
+For example, iron pentacarbonyl (Fe(CO)5) is an air-stable, distillable liquid.
 Nickel carbonyl is a metal carbonyl complex that forms by the direct combination of carbon monoxide with the metal: